A wonderfully tasty appetizer, these stuffed mini peppers are also very easy to make.

 - Cut the mini peppers in half lengthwise, leaving the stems intact.
 Remove the seeds and membranes.

 - Spread the peppers, cut side down, on a cutting board.
-Spray them with olive oil, then turn to the other side, so that the cut side is up.
+Spray them with olive oil, then flip them so that the cut side is up.

-- Spoon the seasoned goat cheese into the peppers, using about one heaping teaspoon per half of a bell pepper.
+- Spoon the seasoned goat cheese into the peppers, using about one heaping teaspoon per half pepper.
 Lightly spray the tops with olive oil.

 - Arrange the peppers in a single layer on a rimmed baking sheet, cheese side up.

 - Broil the peppers until the cheese is golden brown, 3-5 minutes.
-Serve immediately, or keep them in a warm (150 degrees F) oven until your guests arrive, up to one hour.
+Serve immediately, or keep them in a warm (170°F) oven until your guests arrive, and up to one hour.

 Notes